PSPDFKit/react-native/README.md

 #### Running on Mac Catalyst

-Using PSPDFKit React Native Wrapper on Mac Catalyst is not fully supported yet.
-We plan on adding full support for Mac Catalyst as soon as React Native and CocoaPods will full support Mac Catalyst.
+Using PSPDFKit React Native Wrapper on Mac Catalyst does not currently work due to a [Flipper and FlipperKit issue](https://github.com/facebook/react-native/issues/28810).

-For more details, see [why we don't fully support Mac Catalyst yet here](ios/Experimental_Mac_Catalyst_Support.md#why-is-mac-catalyst-not-fully-supported-yet).

-If you wish to try the experimental Support for Mac Catalyst, please follow [the instructions here.](ios/Experimental_Mac_Catalyst_Support.md)
+If you wish to run your project on Mac Catalyst, please try the [following workaround which removes everything related to Flipper and FlipperKit](https://github.com/facebook/react-native/issues/28810#issuecomment-623357732).

 #### Configuration Mapping